The Reality of High-Reliability Organizations

 That’s a start.
 I’ll stop here and not belabor the point.

 Living high-reliability and

-are two quite different experiences.
+are two different experiences.

-If I was going to get advice about becoming a high-reliability organization (quite a challenge if you aren’t one), I would talk to someone who lived in a high-reliability organization and who also has worked at a non-high-reliability organization.
+If I were going to get advice about becoming a high-reliability organization (quite a challenge if you aren’t one), I would talk to someone who lived in a high-reliability organization and who also has worked at a non-high-reliability organization.
 Or, better yet, I would hire that person to help lead the effort.
 I would not become part of someone’s university research detached from the experience of living in the organization.

 If you are thinking about becoming a high-reliability organization, be ready for difficulties and major change.
 Talking about high reliability is much easier than living a high-reliability life.

 To hear more about how Rickover developed the first high-reliability organization, attend Mark Paradies’ talk at the 2023 Global TapRooT® Summit titled:

 Mark will highlight Rickover’s standards and provide you the opportunity to discuss how they may be applied to your organization.